AltspaceVR/AltspaceSDK-wiki/Headscratching.md

 3. Beware of setting angles in degrees.
 APIs generally assume radians (is this true)?

 4. N-sound components do not work when 'volume' property is set.

+5. Creating > 1 AudioContext in javascript will cause the page to freeze.
+You should only need one anyway, just make sure you aren't creating more in error (or temporarily).